Why Organic Cotton: Exploring Regular Cotton Vs Organic Cotton

 In the US, Pima cotton accounts for 5% of cotton production.

 Unfortunately, like with its “organically-grown” counterpart, there are far more claims of Pima cotton than there is actual cultivation of it (more on this later).

 Organic Cotton vs. Semi-Synthetic Fibers

 “Semi-synthetic” refers to cellulosic fibers or those made by dissolving plant cellulose and plasticizing it into a soft fabric.
 This includes vegan fabrics like bamboo, cupro, lyocell, and modal fabric.

 Softer (in a silky way, as opposed to cotton’s plush tactile quality) and stretchier than cotton, these trending “green” fabrics certainly have their merit (if processed correctly), but organic cotton reins superior.

-While requiring little water to grow is true of the bamboo and eucalyptus plant (which makes lyocell), they require a certain amount of water to process.
+While requiring little water to grow is also true of bamboo and eucalyptus trees (which are used for lyocell), they require a certain amount of water to process.

 Organic Cotton vs. Polyester